Small Estates

 - must file a special Closing Statement after the property is transferred called a "Sworn Statement of Personal Representative Closing Small Estate" that asks the court to close the probate and end the appointment as Personal Representative.

-► What do I do if the estate qualifies as a small estate?
+► What does the Personal Representative do if the estate qualifies as a small estate?

 The Personal Representative can immediately transfer the property to those who are supposed to receive it under a Will or through intestacy (when there is no Will).
 Read about transferring ownership of assets.
-However, the Personal Representative must take all other probate steps, including preparing an Accounting or asking for waivers of the Accounting.
-The Personal Representative must also file a special Closing Statement described below.
+The Personal Representative doesn’t need to give Notice to Creditors or pay creditor claims.
+However, the Personal Representative must take all other probate steps, including preparing an Accounting or asking for waivers of the Accounting, and filing tax forms with the IRS.

-► How do I close a small estate?
+► How do I ask the court to close a small estate?

 To ask the court to close the probate and end your appointment as Personal Representative, you can file: